-Each process connected to a TimesTen data store keeps at least one operating system file descriptor open.
+Each process connected to a TimesTen database keeps at least one operating system file descriptor open.
 Additional file descriptors may be opened for each connection if checkpoints are issued, and transactions are committed or rolled back.
-If you receive an error that all file descriptors are in use when attempting to connect to a data store, then increase the allowable number of file descriptors.
+If you receive an error that all file descriptors are in use when attempting to connect to a database, then increase the allowable number of file descriptors.
 See your operating system documentation for limits on file descriptors and information about changing the number of file descriptors.

 This section includes the following topics:

-Also consider the topics described in "Application unable to connect to data store in direct mode".
+Also consider the topics described in "Application unable to connect to database in direct mode".

 You have not correctly identified the system where the TimesTen Server is running.

-On a Windows client machine, select the TimesTen Server in the TimesTen Data Source Setup dialog that is displayed as part of the ODBC Data Source Administrator.
+On a Windows client, select the TimesTen Server in the TimesTen Data Source Setup dialog that is displayed as part of the ODBC Data Source Administrator.
 To verify the TimesTen Server:

 On the Windows Desktop, choose Start > Settings > Control Panel.